 Cylinder tanks are carrying cases or carts that are used for M2, M4, M6, and M9 oxygen tanks.

 Cystic Fibrosis (CF)

 Cystic Fibrosis (CF) is a genetic and disorder that affects the exocrine glands, causing severe lung damage and nutritional deficiencies.

 Diabetes is a disease in which blood glucose levels are above average.
 There are two types of diabetes – Type 1 diabetes and Type 2 diabetes.

 Type 1 diabetes:

-A form of diabetes (also known as insulin-dependent diabetes) that develops during childhood or the teen years and is characterized by a severe deficiency of insulin.
-Also referred to as juvenile diabetes.
+Type 1 diabetes (also known as insulin-dependent or juvenile diabetes) is a form of diabetes that develops during childhood or the teen years and is characterized by a severe deficiency of insulin.

 Type 2 diabetes: